chile88

 Loreto González

 The identity card was sacred.
-Almost such that, from the moment you registered and the moment of voting, you had to leave it locked up and walk around with a photocopy […].
+Almost that, from the moment you signed up and the moment of voting, you had to leave it locked away and walk around with a photocopy […].
 This identity card had to be protected because it was the only document that allowed you to vote.

 Loreto González Read More »